-Did you see this selfie of the business school dean that went viral in June?
+Did you see this selfie of the business school dean that went viral?

 Dressing for the MBA interview is about being memorable for the right reasons.
 In the business school interview context, this means standing out for what you say versus what you wear.
-As an expert coach at Fortuna Admissions, I field a lot of anxious questions about wardrobe this time of year – and this year in particular, as candidates prepare for an interview season gone virtual.
+As an expert coach at Fortuna Admissions, I field a lot of anxious questions about wardrobe this time of year as candidates prepare for yet another interview season that’s mostly virtual.

 First, it’s perfectly valid — and advisable — to give your appearance thoughtful consideration.
 Clothes in this context are part of your strategy, and success has a lot to do with situational awareness and professional presence.
 For the admissions interview, this means knowing your audience: interviewers from adcom to alumni want to see that you’re discerning and savvy about self-presentation in a business context.
 For those of you with a penchant for loud patterns, bold jewelry, or shaggy-fabulous facial hair, trust that your ability to be authentic needn’t hinge on making a fashion statement.
 (Let’s save that for day one of welcome week.)